Uneventful

 *setup() { yield *sleep(100); return this; }

-const ext = new this(tgt);
+const ext = this.__inst__(tgt);

 map.set(tgt, root.start(ext.setup()) as Ext.Type<Class>);